 Ideal Customer Profile (ICP) Definition: understanding what technology purchase behaviour your customers typically share is an important measure to help define the ICP your marketing and sales team should be targeting.

-Marketing Campaigns: targeting the correct audience with the added insights that come from technographic data, lead to increased engagement as the messages and content can be customised to improve relevance to prospects.
+Marketing Campaigns: targeting the correct audience with the added insights that come from technographic data leads to increased engagement as the messages and content can be customised to improve relevance to prospects.

 Online advertising: segmenting an audience with technographic data can capacitate hyper-targeted ads to audiences when taking into consideration the technology products in question.

-Customer journeys: with technographic data, a marketer can optimise the entire inbound marketing funnel to better nurture leads by using the right segmentation.
+Customer journeys: with technographic data, a marketer can optimise the entire inbound marketing funnel to better nurture leads by using more detailed segmentation.
 Top, medium or bottom-funnel content can be sent based on the technology usage of the customer.
-Whether they are using competitors, complementary tools or no solutions at all can define what kind of content makes sense.
+Whether they are using competitor products, complementary tools or no solutions at all can define what kind of content should be highlighted.

 Market analysis: a lesser-known Technographic B2B use case is market analysis.
 Finding companies that use similar software can enable a marketing team to uncover a wide range of audiences that could be viable targets that had not been previously considered.

 Enriching your current CRM can be accomplished by adding technographic data points.
-If instead of looking for ways to enrich your database you simply want to optimise, check out this article on CRM cleanup tactics.
+If you simply want to optimise your database without enriching it, check out this article on CRM cleanup tactics.